plafer/plafer.github.io/_posts/2016-01-25-benefits-of-learning-c.md

 # What C taught me that Java didn't

-At the beginning of this article, I mentioned how much of a non-programmer I was before starting university.
-I had preconceived notions about programming that limited my ability to grasp computer science at a low-level.
+Before starting university, I knew absolutely nothing about programming. *Zip*.
+In fact, I had preconceived notions about programming that limited my ability to grasp computer science at a low-level.
 Java did not help me deepen my understanding, but C did.

 ## What are strings, really?